-How Unikrn use blockchain and cryptocurrency for esports betting
+How Unikrn uses blockchain and cryptocurrency for esports betting

 GamesBeat: We’ve seen a lot of these scams come and go.
 Are we getting past that stage yet, or do you still worry that some of this is going to stay around and maybe hurt the market?

-Sood: Last year there was a lot of exuberance around tokens and ICOs.
+Sood: Last year, there was a lot of exuberance around tokens and ICOs.
 People were just buying anything and everything.
 This year, we’re seeing that it’s harder to do an ICO.
 It’s harder to get listed.
 All the good exchanges are taking the time to do a full review, a legal review, that sort of thing, on the token itself.
 For example, Bittrex, one of the largest exchanges, they won’t list just any token.
 They go through a review of the company and the token now.
 People are getting smarter.
 Those factors are making it better now.
-I think over time you’ll see that the market will get smarter and less of these scams will get listed.
+I think over time, you’ll see that the market will get smarter and less of these scams will get listed.

 GamesBeat: Brian Fargo, when he announced his token, he said they were only going to take accredited investor money in their ICO.
 They were not going to invite general consumer money.

 Sood: Right, right.
-We actually did accredited investors for our pre-sale, and then in our crowd sale we opened up the platform to anyone who wanted to purchase it.
-We’ve had the coin as a product for about two years, since we first created our token.
+We actually did accredited investors for our pre-sale, and then, in our crowd sale, we opened up the platform to anyone who wanted to purchase it.
+We’ve had the coin as a product for about two years since we first created our token.
 We have users and usage.
 We have a real product on the platform that’s usable today.
 I think if you look at some of the ICOs out there, very few of them have actual usage.
 They’ve used it to raise money, but they don’t have a working platform yet.
 That’s a problem.

 GamesBeat: We’ve gotten to another interesting stage where Bitcoin went through its rapid rise and correction.
 What kind of fallout do you see in the aftermath?

 Sood: I think what ends up happening is there’s more institutional money coming in to Bitcoin.
 The market tends to follow Bitcoin.
 It’s the leader, along with Ethereum.
 I still believe, long term, in Bitcoin.
-But with that said, I don’t pay attention to the day to day fluctuations of it.
+But with that said, I don’t pay attention to the day-to-day fluctuations of it.
 I’m more interested in building a great platform for our users.
 By doing that, we get more usage of our token and more users wanting to play on our platform.
 For me, that’s all that matters.